RyoMameda/workflow/README.md

 - 03 Construction and quality assessment of metagenomic contigs
 - 04 Prediction of protein-coding sequences
 - 05 Mapping reads to metagenomic contigs and evaluation of mapping results
+- 06 Retrieval of reference datasets from public databases
-- 06 Annotation of predicted protein sequences
+- 07 Annotation of predicted protein sequences
-- 07 Quantification process
+- 08 Quantification process

 ## Requirements
 - Miniconda or Homebrew is required to install following software packages;